Davit-Sim/buk-klab-ts-playwright-tests/ReadMe.md

     ```bash
     npx playwright test

+(If you want to run tests locally, change beforEach goTo adress to "http://localhost:5173/"
-(Ensure that the buk-klab solution is running on http://localhost:5173/).
+and ensure that the buk-klab solution is running on http://localhost:5173/).
 If you have any issues with missing browsers, run following "npx playwright install --with-deps"

 4. Headed mode: